RoBOPPics/BB/_pages/app-man-patternLibraries.md

 The BallBOPPer robot and the Pattern Library are all about creating "Patterns of Play".

+Patterns of Play are for practicing tactics and strategy.
+They are based on different playing styles, and are less predictable than drills, since a big part of match play is being prepared for the unexpected.

 For more information on Patterns of Play, see the <a href="https://roboppics.com/blogs/news">What are Patterns of Play</a> article in the News section of the RoBOPPics website.

-Patterns of Play are for practicing tactics and strategy.
-They are based on different playing styles, and are less predictable, since a big part of match play is being prepared for the unexpected.

 ## Pattern Library
 The Pattern Library lists the Patterns that you have created, or that you have downloaded from the Pattern and Playlists Catalog.